AJ-Alan/ECE-2112/README.md

 0.0: Initial Creation <br>
 0.0.1: Creation of README.md, Notebook, and uploading of CSV file for reference <br>
 0.0.2: Finalized outline for the README.md
+10/31/2024 <br>
+0.1: Began to document the initial analysis and created a Formal Notebook and a Test Notebook 0.1.1: Added code and images relating to the "Before the Analysis" section in the README file

 <br>